Ethiopia: 'A sliver of hope for peace' | DW | 28.12.2021

 Because of this, the Amhara may see any attempt to negotiate a cease-fire as a "betrayal" by Abiy's government, Mutiga said.

-The same applies to Eritrea, which has been a stalwart supporter of Prime Minister Abiy since the start of the conflict in November 2020, even if both sides initially tried to hide the involvement of Eritrean troops in the conflict.
+The same applies to Eritrea, which has been a stalwart supporter of Abiy's since the start of the conflict in November 2020, even if both sides initially tried to hide the involvement of Eritrean troops.

 Abiy was awarded the 2019 Nobel Peace Prize for making peace with Eritrea, his country's longtime enemy.